-• Develop and submit to the IOC for approval projects for an official poster of the Games.
+Develop and submit to the IOC for approval artistic projects for an official poster of the Games and create an artistic series of posters to be developed and published at least three months before the Opening Ceremony.

-CUL 05 - Paralympic cultural programme
+CUL 05 -Paralympic cultural programme

-- Organise and stage a cultural programme related to the Paralympic Games which, whilst being integrated and seeking efficiencies with the Cultural Olympiad, shall have distinctive elements and follow the general principles as outlined below: - Cover the period of transition and the Paralympic Games i.e. at least a duration of three weeks, which period shall be marked either clearly as "Paralympic" and "Paralympic Cultural Festival" or, in the event of complete integration with the Olympic Festival, it shall be referred to in a general way such as "Games Cultural Festival" or "Olympic Games and Paralympic Games Cultural Festival". - Produce a programme guide, either as one dual branded guide containing one Olympic and a separate Paralympic chapter (covering the Paralympic period) or as a separate Paralympic Cultural Festival guide. - Involve, but not exclusively, artists with impairment. - Cater for certain audiences (e.g. with visual or hearing impairments), so that they can also enjoy the programme and clearly mark such relevant performances in the programme brochure and other info materials.
+- Organise and stage a cultural programme related to the Paralympic Games which, while being integrated and seeking efficiencies with the Cultural Olympiad, shall have distinctive elements and follow the general principles as outlined below: - Cover the period of transition and the Paralympic Games i.e. at least a duration of three weeks, which period shall be marked either clearly as "Paralympic" and "Paralympic Cultural Festival" or, in the event of complete integration with the Cultural Olympiad, it shall be referred to in a general way such as "Games Cultural Festival" or "Olympic and Paralympic Games Cultural Festival". - Produce a programme guide, either as one dual-branded guide containing one Olympic and a Paralympic chapter (covering the Paralympic period) or as a specific Paralympic Cultural Festival guide. - Involve, but not exclusively, artists with impairment. - Cater for certain audiences (e.g. with visual or hearing impairments), so that they can also enjoy the programme and clearly mark such relevant performances in the programme brochure and other information materials.

 1.5.
-Education programme
+Education